Initial Teacher Education Partnership Agreement

 It is rare that circumstances arise when a school or setting will be de-selected however, should any of the following circumstances arise, the school will be deselected and the university will continue to work with the school to assess how reselection can be supported and provide appropriate guidance and training.

 If, following an Ofsted inspection, a school or nursery is placed in Category 4 the school should contact university as soon as possible after they receive notification of the grading.
 A risk assessment will be undertaken immediately and any trainees on school based training needing to be removed from the school will be assigned to an alternative placement.

-Risk assessment procedure for schools/settings that enter a category during school based training placements (see page 6 of Cause for Concern Guidance and Forms)
+Risk assessment procedure for schools/settings that enter a category during school based training placements (see page 6 of Intervention Plan Guidance and-Forms 2021-22)